TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 ### Fulfilling Constraints

-> 2) Shall be capable of supplying a minimum of 29 Watts of power

-   The total estimated power draw is 18.7518 W, so (18.7518)(1.5) = 28.1277 W. This 1.5x calculation ensures that there is sufficient power for the system, and 28 Watts encompasses that value.
-The Chanzon 12 V 3 A power supply is capable of delivering 36 Watts of power [2].
-This is well over the constraint of 29 Watts set to ensure reliability, meaning this constraint is fulfilled.
+   The total estimated power draw is 18.7518 W, so (18.7518)(1.5) = 28.1277 W. This 1.5x calculation ensures that there is sufficient power for the system, and 28 W encompasses that value.
+The Chanzon 12 V 3 A power supply is capable of delivering 36 W [2].
+Therefore this subsystem can be powered by this supply alone <sup>2</sup>.